Kernix13/javascript-cheat-sheet/README.md

 # Important Notes

-Notes on various tables for specific methods and syntax.
+Notes on various tables for specific methods and syntax for everything listed above.
+For notes on other topics or code, check notes.md.

 Miscellaneous: